-We’ve addressed some of the common concerns about online training to help you overcome your worst fears
+Lets address some of the common concerns about online training together to help you overcome the fear of the unknown.

-Now, you’ve probably heard lots about the benefits of online training… the flexible learning, the ability to access it wherever you are in the world, the richer learning experience… we could go on.
+There are tonnes of benefits of online training.
+From the the flexible learning and the ability to access it wherever you are in the world, to the richer learning experience, the list is endless.

 1. You don’t know how you’ll cope without a real life teacher

-One of the key differences between classroom learning and online learning is of course that you don’t actually GO somewhere, and sit in a physical classroom.
+One of the key differences between traditional, classroom based learning and online learning is, of course, that you don’t physically GO somewhere and sit in a classroom.
 You miss out on that face to face interaction with the teacher.

 But are you just missing that because that’s been your only experience of learning?
 Are you just comfortable about the structure of your previous learning at school or university?

-Just having the ability to actually review information and refresh yourself in real time is a huge benefit.
-It stops you forgetting what you’ve just learnt and means you’re more likely to grasp a section properly and not waste time later going back over it.
+With online training, you'll have the ability to review information and refresh yourself in real time which is a huge benefit.
+It stops you forgetting what you’ve just learnt and means you’re more likely to grasp a section properly, resulting in getting the work done more effectively and not waste time later going back over it.

-Unlike in the classroom, there isn’t just one teacher, there are multiple mentors, all of whom have great knowledge in your subject area and can to help you with your questions.
+Unlike in the classroom, there isn’t just one teacher.
+We offer mentors, all of whom have great knowledge in your subject area, have industry experience and can to help you with any of your questions.

 2. You’re wondering how you’ll fit it all in

-- On the train on the way to to work?
-Yep
+- On the train on the way to to work

-- Sat in the cafe at the leisure centre whilst your kids have their swimming lesson?
-Yep
+- Sat in the cafe at the leisure centre whilst your kids have their swimming lesson

-- On a park bench on your lunch break?
-Yep
+- On a park bench on your lunch break

 Now we’d be lying if we said you don’t need to make extra time to learn and revise.
 But the advantage of online training is you have the flexibility to be more productive in the time you’ve got to spare.

-There’s no time wasted travelling to and from the lesson, no waiting for next week’s class before you can start the next module… you’ve got everything at your fingertips to get things done in your own time.
+There’s no time wasted travelling to and from the lesson and no waiting for next week’s class before you can start the next module.
+You’ve got everything at your fingertips to get things done in your own time.

 3. You’re worried about the costs

 There’s always that worry that you you can’t afford it, that the money could be better spent elsewhere.
-But money spent on furthering your education is never a waste.
+But investing in yourself and your future is never wasted.